jwills/de4ml/join-service/README.md

 as to eliminate the classes of failures that they ran into most often.

 This repo provides a simple (but still interesting and educational!) implementation of the _join service_ described in the paper.
-Contextual bandits are online, learning systems - they dont just take in requests to make decisions, they take in feedback that alters the decisions they make in the future.
-The join service has the responsibility of delaying feedback to a standard time window (10s, in this example).
-This ensures the system doesnt suffer from bias due to variations in how long it takes for the feedback on the consequences of the action to arrive.
-It also sets an upper bound after which positive/negative feedback is ignored by the online learning component.
+Contextual bandits are online, learning systems - they don't just take in requests to make decisions, they take in feedback that alters the decisions they make in the future.
+The join service has the responsibility of delaying the feedback that is sent to the learning component to a standard time window (10s, in this example.)
+This ensures the system does'nt suffer from bias due to variations in how long it takes for the feedback on the consequences of the action to arrive.
+It also sets an upper bound after which positive/negative feedback is ignored by the online learning system.

 Specifically, the join service needs to implement the following spec: